sloth5241/algorithm/README.md

-###this is a workspace of learing algorithm
+#this is a workspace of learing algorithm
-# algorithm
-master the basic algorithm
+##chapter1:sort